lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 This is also an important factor to consider when choosing a company to work at!
 Dig into what a company values and ensure it aligns with your intended personal growth.
 If a company’s leadership is entirely folks who focus their energy on performant urgency or acts of fealty, don’t be surprised when your success in the company depends on those activities.

 Worse, to be a successful preener requires a near invulnerability to criticism of your actual impact, and your true work _will_ suffer if your energy is diverted to preening.
 Typically this means you need to be a vanity hire of a senior leader or to present yourself in the way a company believes leaders look and act.
-If that isn’t you, then your attempt to exchange your good judgement for company success will end up failing anyway: you’ll get held accountability for the lack of true impact where others who match the company’s expectation of how a leader appears will somehow slip upward.
+If that isn’t you, then your attempt to exchange your good judgement for company success will end up failing anyway: you’ll get held accountable for the lack of true impact where others who match the company’s expectation of how a leader appears will somehow slip upward.

 ## Stop chasing ghosts

 Many folks would assume that companies, rational optimizers that they are, avoid spending much time on low-impact high-effort projects.
 Unfortunately that isn’t consistently the case.
-It’s surprisingly common for a new senior leader to join a company and immediately drive [a strategy shift that fundamentally misunderstands the challenges at hand](https://lethain.com/grand-migration/ ).
+It’s surprisingly common for a new senior leader to join a company and immediately drive [a strategy shift that fundamentally misunderstands the challenges at hand](https://lethain.com/grand-migration/).
 The ghosts of their previous situation hold such a firm grasp on their understanding of the new company that they misjudge the familiar as the essential.

 As a senior leader, you have to maintain a hold on your ego to avoid investing into meaningless work at a grand scale.
 This can be surprisingly challenging when during your hiring process you’ve been repeatedly told that you’ve been hired to fix something deeply broken -- you’re the newly-hired savior, of course your instincts are right!
 Taking the time to understand the status quo before shifting it will always repay diligence with results.